 For emergency [Reference: TS 124 173 V10.0.0 (2011-05) Section J 2.1.1 ]or non-LTE NW type, if the SSAC is other than LTE then skip the rest of the steps below and continue with session establishment as the SSAC feature is only applicable for LTE (EUTRAN) only UE.
 It is not used for UTRAN and GERAN network types.

 - BarringTimeForMMTEL-Video: barring timer for MMTEL video

 After having the values to perform the following barring action should be taken

-If video is offered in the multimedia telephony communication session and back off timer for video is already running then reject the multimedia telephony communication session establishment and skip the rest of steps below.
+If video is offered in the multimedia telephony communication session and the back-off timer for video is already running then reject the multimedia telephony communication session establishment and skip the rest of the steps below.

 Ty = (0,7 + 0,6*rand2) * BarringTimeForMMTEL-Voice